Who is affected?

 European end consumers

-The new regulations on VAT in electronic commerce aim to provide transparency, simplify procedures and guarantee fair taxation for all suppliers.
-Previously, companies outside the EU could avoid paying VAT and had no VAT obligations in the EU , so their prices were lower.
+The new regulations on the VAT In e-commerce, it aims to provide transparency, simplify procedures, and ensure fair taxation for all suppliers.
+Previously, companies from outside the EU could avoid paying the VAT and had no obligations in terms of VAT in the EU, so their prices were lower.
 As a result, companies in the EU were harmed.
 Due to the lack of transparency, consumers were sometimes faced with costs or charges to be paid at customs for imported products.
-However, from July 1, 2021, the price paid may be the final price, without having to pay VAT or other fees on import.
+However, starting July 1, 2021, the price you pay may be the final price, without having to pay the VAT or other import taxes.
 This only occurs when goods are purchased from a seller or electronic interface registered with the IOSS.

-If you do not register with the Import Single Window (IOSS), you will have to pay VAT and other possible postal/transport charges when the goods are imported.
+If you do not register with the Single Import Window (IOSS), you will have to pay the VAT and other possible postal/transport charges when the goods are imported.

 The new rules will make it possible to: